sotec-iot/hono-extras/device-communication/README.md

 For more information please see resources/api/openApi file.

+## Pub/Sub - Internal Messaging

+API communicates with hono components via the internal messaging interface (implemented from Google's PubSub).
+All the settings for the InternalMessaging component are in the application.yaml file.
+By publish/subscribe to a topic application sends or expects some message attributes.

+### Events

+API will subscribe to all tenants' event topic at startup.

+Expected message Attributes:

+- deviceId
+- tenantId
+- content-type

+Application will <b>proceed only empty Notifications events (content-type is application/vnd.eclipse-hono-empty-notification)</b>.

+### States

+API will subscribe to all tenants' state topic at startup.

+Expected message Attributes:

+- deviceId
+- tenantId

+States are read only.

+### Configs

+Application will publish the latest device configuration when:

+- an empty Notifications event was received
+- a new device config was created

+Message will be published with the following attributes:

+- deviceId
+- tenantId
+- config-version

+The Body will be a JSON object with the device config object.

+After publishing device configs, application subscribes to config_response topic and waits for the device to ack the configs.

+### Config ACK

+Expected message attributes:

+- deviceId
+- tenantId
+- configVersion (the config version received from device)

+If configVersion is not set, application will ack always the latest config.

+### Commands

+A command will be published from API to the command topic.

+Attributes:

+- deviceId
+- tenantId
+- subject (always set to "command")

+Body:

+The command as string.

 ## Database

-Application uses PostgreSQL database.
+Application uses PostgresSQL database.
 All the database configurations can be found in application.yaml file.

 ### Tables

-- DeviceConfig <br>
+- device_configs <br>
   Is used for saving device config versions
-- DeviceRegistration <br>
+- device_registrations <br>
   Is used for validating if a device exist
+- device_status <br>
+  Is used for saving device states

 ### Migrations

-When Application starts, tables will be created by the DatabaseSchemaCreator service.
+When Applications starts tables will be created by the DatabaseSchemaCreator service.

-### Running PostgreSQL container locally
+### Running postgresSQL container local

-For running the PostgreSQL Database locally with docker, run:
+For running the PostgresSQL Database local with docker run:

 ``````